Iamshola/project-04/README.md

         return Response(serializer.errors, status=422)
 ```

-* I decided to complete this project on my own as I wanted to develop my knowledge of Django and Python as we had only learnt it a week prior to completing the course.
-I found this aspect quite tough as it should loop holes in my knowledge additionally I did not manage to implement as many features as I hoped.
+* I decided to complete this project on my own as I wanted to develop my knowledge of Django and Python as we had only learnt it a week prior to completing the project.
+I found this aspect quite tough as it showed loop holes in my knowledge but this project helped me develop a better understanding.

 ### Future Features